Kuuuube/kanjigrid-timelapse/README.md

     Windows: Make sure to check `Add Python 3.x to PATH` on the first page of the installer.

-2. Python `playwright`, `pillow`, and `opencv` modules: To install it, enter the following command in cmd or a terminal:
+2. Python `playwright`, `pillow`, and `opencv` modules: To install them, enter the following command in cmd or a terminal:

     ```
     pip install playwright pillow opencv-python